So my current bike computer is close to giving up the goat. And the ghost.

 It’s a big decision to leave the ‘Garmin family’ and shack up with a Wahoo (it’s not really).
 I’m used to my Garmin Edge 510 and I’ve written a lot about the other GPSs in the Edge range.
 Maybe I should just upgrade to a newer Garmin?

 Funny you should say that (or did I say it)….
 I’ve actually decided to buy an Edge 520 as well (wait, what?).

 In an attempt to be more useful, my plan is to compare both devices properly (i.e. by using them) and then writing up my results (er, here, on this blog).
 By owning them long term, hopefully I can answer any questions about both units in the future.

 Plus, I’ve got to spend my mahoosive website wealth somewhere…

 Products Mentioned In This Post

-If you are interested in purchasing either the ELEMNT BOLT or the ELEMNT (or indeed the older Edge 520), here are the links:
+If you are interested in purchasing either the ELEMNT BOLT or the ELEMNT, here are those links again:

 Note: these are affiliate links – if you click and buy something, I receive a commission, at no extra cost to you.